asreview/paper-depression-brouwer-simulation-ATD/README.md

 - The prior inclusion is different for every run, e.g. all inclusions in the data are used as a prior inclusion once;
 - The 10 prior exclusions are the same for every run, and they are randomly sampled from the dataset.

-The systematic review data used for this study can be found on the Open Science Framework:
+The systematic review data used for this study can be found on the Open Science Framework: https://osf.io/r45yz/

-[ADD REFERENCE WITH DOI TO https://osf.io/r45yz/]

-As well as the results of this simulation study:

-[ADD REFERENCE WITH DOI TO OUTPUT on https://osf.io/pb28m/]

 ## Execute simulation study
 To reproduce the results presented in this study, run the following in your